minorua/Qgis2threejs/source/2.9/Exporter.rst

 * Camera Motion Track
    This track controls camera movement using multiple keyframes.
 Each keyframe represents a camera state, and transitions between keyframes define how the camera moves from one state to the next.
-The timing of each movement is controlled by an initial delay followed by a transition period.
-Keyframes are placed sequentially to create continuous camera motion throughout the animation.
+The timing of each movement is controlled by an initial delay followed by a transition duration.
+Keyframes are arranged sequentially to create continuous camera motion throughout the animation.

 * Opacity Track